All Products

 • Enable or disable when creating an instance

-On the instance creation page, when you select a region and instance type that supports VPC traffic encryption, you can choose to enable or disable traffic encryption.
+On the instance creation page, select a region and instance type that supports VPC traffic encryption, then enable or disable traffic encryption.

 image

-• Modify VPC traffic encryption configuration for existing instances
+• Modify VPC traffic encryption for existing instances

-3. Find the created instance that supports VPC traffic encryption, click to go to the instance details page, and in All Actions, select Instance Attributes > Modify Instance Attributes.
+3. Find the instance that supports VPC traffic encryption, click to go to the instance details page, and in All Operations, select Instance Properties > Modify Instance Properties.

-4. In the Modify Instance Attributes dialog box, enable or disable VPC traffic encryption according to your needs.
+4. In the Modify Instance Properties dialog box, enable or disable VPC traffic encryption.

 image